afterlogic/webmail-pro-8/README.md

       gulp js:min
       ```

-7. Now you are ready to open a URL pointing to the installation directory.
+7. Now you are ready to open a URL pointing to the installation directory in your favorite web browser.

-Upon installing the product, you'll need to [configure your installation](https://afterlogic.com/docs/aurora-files/configuration).
+8. Upon installing the product, you'll need to [configure your installation](https://afterlogic.com/docs/aurora-files/configuration).

 **IMPORTANT:**